Programmes for Schools

-Throughout the year, throughout the country, Edinburgh’s Festivals offer an extensive range of programmes for schools.
+Throughout the year, throughout the city and the country, Edinburgh’s major festivals offer an extensive range of programmes for schools.

 - Are offered throughout the year not just at peak festival times.

 - Cover all ages and stages, from early years to primary and secondary.